I’m a highly sensitive introvert.

-I’m a highly sensitive introvert.
-This means that whatever I do, the work I produce, or the path I choose to pursue, it all gets attached to my emotions.
+This means whatever I do, the work I produce, or the path I choose to pursue, it all gets attached to my emotions.

 I can take things personally, overthink the simplest things and as a result, allow my emotions to be influenced by things I can’t control.

 Even if you’re not, you’ve probably felt this way at least some point in your journey.